 Candidate sourcing is a key challenge for recruiters this year as the ripple effects of the COVID-19 crisis impact the job market.

-In a recently released JobAdder report, we saw that job growth has risen significantly.
+In our JobAdder report, we saw that job growth has risen significantly.

 In Australia, JobAdder agency users were creating an average of 55.88 jobs per account in Q2 2021, an impressive growth from 25.14 average jobs in Q2 2020.

 In New Zealand, agency users were creating 53.80 average jobs in Q2 of this year, up from 19.56 average jobs in Q2 last year.

 Unfortunately, our quarterly reporting also revealed that while job growth is booming, applications are falling.

 In Australia, the average ratio for applications per job was sitting at 51.9 in Q2 2020 and saw a steady decrease over the last year due to closed borders and a tight talent market with the average ratio at 18.8 by Q2 2021.

 In New Zealand, a similar downward trend is seen for applications, moving from 24.9 in Q2 last year to 10.0 in Q2 this year.

 So, how can recruitment agencies address these candidate sourcing challenges?

 Diversifying your candidate sourcing

 The most crucial thing that recruiters can do to address a tight talent market and candidate sourcing challenges is to diversify their candidate sourcing strategies and sources.